DevSabine/microsoft-entra-iam-portfolio/07-privileged-identity-management/README.md

 In real-world environments, PIM is used to:

 - Require approval before activating admin roles
-- Enforce Multi-Factor Authentication (MFA) for role activation
+- Enforce MFA during role activation
-- Limit how long a user can hold elevated privileges
+- Limit duration of elevated access
-- Audit and monitor privileged activity
+- Track and audit all privileged activity

-Example:
+Example workflow:

-A user may be eligible for the **Global Administrator** role, but must:
+1. User is assigned as **eligible** for a role

-1. Request activation
+2. User requests activation
-2. Complete MFA
+3. MFA and/or approval is required
-3. Receive approval (if required)
+4. Role is activated temporarily
-4. Gain access for a limited time
+5. Access automatically expires

 ---